internet-sicherheit/Padding-Matters---Exploring-Function-Detection-in-PE-Files/dataset/README.md

 # Datasets

-This directory contains the datasets that were used in our paper.
+This directory contains the datasets (BAP/ByteWeight and `FuncPEval`) that were used in our paper.

 Each dataset is given with the following structure:
 ```